Winnykinyumu/Predicting-Customer-Churn-at-SyriaTel-A-Strategic-Analysis-to-Improve-Retention/README.md

 - Area Code 408, presents to have the highest Churn Rate followed by 510 then 415.

 **2. To examine the impact of Account Length on Churn.
-Which customesrs are highly prone to attrition.**
+Which customers are highly prone to attrition.**

 ![Churns by account length](https://github.com/user-attachments/assets/0d8527ec-e438-47bc-ba75-ff11b7b9274d)